WowLabz/dot_marketplace_docker/README.md

 * Users can sign in with the username (email) and password.

 ### 3. DashBoard
-* Once the user is logged-in, they will see an empty dashboard and they can connect to the wallet and create a new task here.
+* Once the user is logged-in, they will see a dashboard and they can connect to the wallet and view all the milestones that have been created by multiple users.

 ![Screenshot_20211027_100846](https://user-images.githubusercontent.com/66478092/139017058-75fee4ce-c1fa-4a89-a5d6-50d18eb6a479.png)